sandyaggarwal/DSN/docs/walkthroughs/01-installing-slate.md

-# Installing Slate from Archbee
+# Installing Slate from Archbee!!!!

 Slate is a monorepo divided up into multiple npm packages, so to install it you do: